benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - But with React, since our markup is in JavaScript
 - We have the full use of JavaScript at our dispoable to build up the markup
-- We also have linting, editor autocmoplete, and more around JavaScript the language
+- We also have linting, editor auto-complete, and more around JavaScript the language
 - There's no need, IMO, to invent a new language for logic

 /////